-We are currently recruiting to fill a vacant Public Safety Officer positions.
+We are currently recruiting to fill multiple vacant Public Safety Officer positions.

 The Public Safety Officer plays an integral role in Pierce Transit s ability to deliver safe service to the community.
 The individuals selected for these positions are provided with training that will equip them for success in facing and managing the routine elements of the job as well as the unexpected challenges.
 The Public Safety Officer s role is to create a security presence with-in the Pierce Transit system by being visible, observing, reporting, and engaging customers.
 The Public Safety Officer works in partnership with Pierce Transit s fully commissioned law enforcement officers in protecting the customers and employees of Pierce Transit.
 Public Safety Officers are not fully commissioned law enforcement and do not have arrest powers.